 - Obtain a Student Work Clearance: Once a student has been offered an on-campus position, the hiring supervisor will request a copy of the student's Student Employment work clearance.
 This form indicates to the hiring supervisor that all the work requirements have been met (see the Requirements list above) as well as notifying the supervisor if the student has a financial aid work award.
 Students can request a work-clearance online or in-person at One Stop (Lone Mountain, 2nd Floor).

 - Hours: Domestic students may work up to twenty-five (25) hours per week while classes are in session and up to thirty-five (35) hours per week during academic breaks, summer session, and winter intersession.
 International students on F-1 or J-1 visas may work up to twenty (20) hours per week while classes are in session and thirty-five (35) hours per week during academic breaks, summer session, and winter intersession.
+All student employees are limited to 7.5 hours per day.

 - Timesheets and Pay: E-Timesheets must be submitted each pay period and must be approved by the student's supervisor by the timesheet approval date published on the USF payroll calendar.
 Instructions for completing and submitting an E-Timesheet are provided in the online tutorial.
 Paychecks are mailed by the corresponding pay date to the student employee's current mailing address in USFConnect or deposited electronically to the student's bank account if the student has signed up for direct deposit.
 Paychecks cannot be picked up.